kamranahmedse/driver.js/readme.md

 ### Creating Feature Introductions – [Demo](http://kamranahmed.info/driver)

-Feature introductions are helpful when onboarding new users and giving them idea about different parts of the application; you can create them seemlessly with driver.
+Feature introductions are helpful when onboarding new users and giving them ideas about different parts of the application; you can create them seemlessly with Driver.
 Define the steps and call the `start` when you want to start presenting.
 User will be able to control the steps using the keyboard or using the buttons on popovers.

 ```javascript
 const driver = new Driver();